Master of Public Health

 • Current resume or curriculum vitae (CV).

-• Writing sample in response to prompts provided by the Admissions Committee.
+• A writing sample in response to the prompts provided by the Admissions Committee.

-• Two letters of recommendation from professional, academic, or community sources highlighting the applicant's leadership skills, community service, the potential for success in the M.P.H.
-Program, and/or the likelihood of contributing to the field of public health.
+• Two letters of recommendation from professional, academic, or community sources highlighting the applicant's leadership skills, community service, the potential for success in the MPH Program, and/or the likelihood of contributing to the field of public health.
+At least one of the two letters of recommendation must be an academic reference if the applicant has attended a university within the past five years.

 • Interview with Admissions Committee.